Sazzo/Sazzo/README.md

 <h3><b>Hello there!
 I'm Sazz! 😊</b></h3>

 I'm a backend developer living in Salvador, Brazil!
-I mostly use the nickname of "sazz" but my real name is Felipe and I'm 14 years old using my free time to create new things to the world!
+I mostly use the nickname of "sazz" but my real name is Felipe and I'm using my free time to create new things to the world!

 ---